 ICP-MS sample preparation and analysis

-0.5 g of rice grains was directly digested using 6 mL of in a digestion vessel was placed in a fume hood overnight and then transferred to the microwave digestion instrument.
-The digestion temperature of 180 °C was gradually reached within 15 min and held for 20 min. he solution was cooled to room temperature and diluted to 50 mL with water
+0.5 g of rice grains was directly digested using 6 mL of nitic acid in a Teflon digestion vessel.
+The vessel was placed in a fume hood overnight for pre-digestion and then transferred to the microwave digestion instrument (Anton Paar, Austria).
+The digestion temperature of 180 °C was gradually reached within 15 min and held for 20 min.
+After digestion, the solution was cooled to room temperature and diluted to 50 mL with deionized water.
+In order to avoid cross contamination, precautions were taken by soaking all materials including the digestion vessels in nitric acid (30%, v/v) for 24 h and then rinsed with deionized water for three times.

 GC-MS sample preparation and analysis